{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Arizona Mini-COBRA Law Overview

 On April 10, 2018, Arizona Governor Doug Ducey signed S.B.
-1217 into law, creating a COBRA-like state continuation law (Arizona Mini-COBRA also known as Arizona COBRA).
+1217 into law, creating a COBRA-like state continuation law (Arizona Mini-COBRA, also known as Arizona COBRA).

-Arizona COBRA vs Federal COBRA
+Arizona Mini-COBRA vs Federal COBRA

-Mini-COBRA in Arizona is similar to the federal COBRA laws enacted in 1986, however, there are a few specific differences:
+Mini-COBRA in Arizona is similar to the federal COBRA laws enacted in 1986; however, there are a few specific differences:

 NOTE: Employers are not required to provide employees with health insurance benefits unless they have over 50 employees, which is referred to as the "Employer Mandate" requirement of the Affordable Care Act (ACA).
-However, if a company in Arizona does provide health insurance then, regardless of the number of employees they have, that company is required to comply with either federal COBRA or Arizona COBRA laws.
+However, if a company in Arizona does provide health insurance, then, regardless of the number of employees they have, that company is required to comply with either federal COBRA or Arizona COBRA laws.

 Who is Eligible for Arizona Mini-COBRA?